ramitmittal/hitman/README.md

 ## What's planned
 * Releases.
-* Something to do with request and response bodies.
+* Something to do with request bodies.

 ## Meta
 Issues + PRs are welcome!